TheSlugInTub/Sulkan/Vulkan.md

 we made earlier.
 And after submitting the command buffer to be drawn, we present it with `vkQueuePresentKHR`, this doesn't immediately present the potentially half drawn image onto the screen of course, it waits for our semaphore to be signalled and then presents it.

+## Tips and tricks

+You can make multiple shader bindings in a single descriptor set.